MinaProtocol/mina/automation/terraform/modules/services/faucet/README.md

 `discord_api_key`: A Discord Bot API Key

-`coda_graphql_host` (Default: "localhost"): The hostname of the Coda GraphQL Endpoint
+`coda_graphql_host` (Default: "localhost"): The hostname of the Mina GraphQL Endpoint

-`coda_graphql_port` (Default: "3085"): The port the Coda GraphQL Endpoint is listening on
+`coda_graphql_port` (Default: "3085"): The port the Mina GraphQL Endpoint is listening on

-`faucet_public_key`: The Public Key to be used by the Faucet Service, must be installed as a wallet on the Coda Daemon
+`faucet_public_key`: The Public Key to be used by the Faucet Service, must be installed as a wallet on the Mina Daemon

 `faucet_password`: The password for the private key in use by the Faucet Service

-`echo_public_key`: The Public Key to be used by the Echo Service, must be installed as a wallet on the Coda Daemon
+`echo_public_key`: The Public Key to be used by the Echo Service, must be installed as a wallet on the Mina Daemon

 `echo_password`: The password for the private key in use by the Echo Service